How to reach us?

 in the Brussels Capital Region

-To improve the air quality, the Brussels Capital Region is gradually introducing a low-emission zone (LEZ).
+To improve the air quality, the Brussels Capital Region is gradually introducing a low-emission zone (LEZ) since 1 January 2018.

-Since 1 January 2018 the oldest diesel vehicles are no longer admitted on the territory of the 19 Brussels communes, including Jette.
+The low-emission zone impacts the entire territory of the 19 Brussels communes, including Jette.
 The low-emission zone does not apply to the Brussels ring

 To the CRG